 If you have a condition that requires you to go to the doctor, it’s important that you go.
 Doctors are doing everything they can to reduce the risk that you’ll pick up the virus there.

-While there are now vaccines available, it will be some time before they are widely available.
-Follow these tips to lower your risk of infection and slow the spread of the virus:
+There are now COVID-19 vaccines available and they have been found to be highly effective in stopping the spread so you should consider getting vaccinated.
+In the meantime, follow these tips to lower your risk of infection and slow the spread of the virus:

 - Stay at a safe distance (at least 6 feet) from others.